Workshops and Clinics

 These clinics complement the FAFSA workshops.
 On Saturday mornings in February, Student Advisors help students and families complete their FAFSAs during 30-minute sessions at the Foundation’s offices.
 When students call to schedule an appointment, they learn what documents they must bring with them to complete the FAFSA.
 Students and families receive individualized assistance with their form, as well as information and guidance about what comes next in the financial aid process.
 In most cases, FAFSAs can be completed and filed immediately at Scholarship Foundation clinics.

 Application Completion Clinics

-People needing help with their Scholarship Foundation application can take advantage of completion clinics at the Foundation’s offices starting several days before the annual April 15 deadline.
+People needing help with their Scholarship Foundation application can take advantage of completion clinics at the Foundation’s offices starting several days before the annual deadline in mid-April.
 Students can receive one-on-one assistance completing and submitting the application and supporting materials.
-Student Advocates and other Foundation staff members also are available to answer specific questions about program requirements and the financial aid process.
+Student Advisors and other Foundation staff members also are available to answer specific questions about program requirements and the financial aid process.

 Understanding Financial Aid Award Letters

 Educational institutions typically send financial aid award letters to applicants in early to mid-April.
 The letters describe the financial aid package the institution is offering the student, information that is essential in determining whether the student can afford to attend.
 But these letters also can cause confusion and misunderstanding, because a school that appears to be the least costly is not necessarily the most affordable.

 Determining affordability requires careful comparisons of different schools’ financial aid packages, and this workshop explains how to do that.
 It shows how to review both the amount and kind of financial aid being offered, as well as any remaining expense gap that a student and family would have to cover on their own, most often by taking out student loans and going into debt.